emf-creaf/medfate/reference/forest.md

   - `Z95`: Depth (in mm) corresponding to 95% of fine roots.

-Additionally, it can contain information about the herb layer, seedling layer and seed bank:
+Additionally, it can contain information about the herbaceous layer, seedling/sapling bank and seed bank:

-- `herbCover`: Percent cover of the herb layer.
+- `herbData`: A data frame of herbaceous cohorts (in rows) and the following columns (see an alternative way of defining the herbaceous layer in details):

+  - `Species`: String with species (taxon) name or a non-negative integer for herbaceous species identity (i.e., 0,1,2,...) matching SpParams.

-- `herbHeight`: Mean height (in cm) of the herb layer.
+  - `Height`: Average total height of plants (in cm).

-- `herbLAI`: Leaf area index (m2/m2) of the herb layer.

-- `herbFoliarBiomass`: Dry biomass (kg/m2) of the herb layer.

-- `herbFuelLoading`: Fine fuel loading (kg/m2) of the herb layer.
+  - `Cover`: Percent cover.

+  - `Z50`: Depth (in mm) corresponding to 50% of fine roots.

+  - `Z95`: Depth (in mm) corresponding to 95% of fine roots.

 - `seedlingBank`: An optional data frame containing seedling/sapling information with the following columns: